voedger/voedger-internals/server/design/sequences.md

 ### pkg/isequencer

+Core:

 - `~cmp.ISequencer~`uncvrd[^12]❓: Interface for working with sequences
 - `~cmp.sequencer~`uncvrd[^13]❓: Implementation of the `isequencer.ISequencer` interface
   - `~cmp.sequencer.Start~`uncvrd[^14]❓: Starts Sequencing Transaction for the given WSID
   - `~cmp.sequencer.Next~`uncvrd[^15]❓: Returns the next sequence number for the given SeqID
   - `~cmp.sequencer.Flush~`uncvrd[^16]❓: Completes Sequencing Transaction
   - `~cmp.sequencer.Actualize~`uncvrd[^17]❓: Cancels Sequencing Transaction and starts the Actualization process

+Tests:

+- `~test.isequencer.mockISeqStorage~`uncvrd[^23]❓
+  - Mock implementation of `isequencer.ISeqStorage` for testing purposes

+Some edge case tests:

+- `~test.isequencer.LongRecovery~`uncvrd[^24]❓
+  - Params.MaxNumUnflushedValues = 5 // Just a guess
+  - For numOfEvents in [0, 10*Params.MaxNumUnflushedValues]
+    - Create a new ISequencer instance
+    - Check that Next() returns correct values after recovery
+- `~test.isequencer.MultipleActualizes~`uncvrd[^25]❓
+  - Repeat { Start {Next} randomly( Flush | Actualize ) } cycle 100 times
+  - Check that the system recovers well
+  - Check that the sequence values are increased monotonically
+- `~test.isequencer.FlushPermanentlyFails~`uncvrd[^26]❓
+  - Recovery has worked but then ISeqStorage.WriteValuesAndOffset() fails permanently
+    - First Start/Flush must be ok
+    - Some of the next Start must not be ok
+    - Flow:
+      - MaxNumUnflushedValues = 5
+      - Recover
+      - Mock error on WriteValuesAndOffset
+      - Start/Next/Flush must be ok
+      - loop Start/Next/Flush until Start() is not ok (the 6th times till unflushed values exceed the limit)

 #### interface.go